mattrltrent/trent/README.md

 ### 5. Call Business Logic Functions From UI

 To call business logic functions from the UI, use the `get<T>()` utility to retrieve your Trent instance.
 This allows you to trigger state changes or logic directly from the UI layer.
+This, of course, is assuming you have a `Trent` instance registered in the `TrentManager`.

 #### Example